jonmon6691/arduino_lora_boilerplate/README.md

 ![Module photo](docs/module.jpg)

 ## Solving the serial problem
-The boilerplate sketch provided does the work of reading input from the module and parsing out the different possible responses.
+The boilerplate sketch provided `arduino_lora_boilerplate.ino` does the work of reading input from the module and parsing out the different possible responses.
 This allows for suppressing the nuisance errors caused by printing debug information out in your program.